LignumResearch/stylewood-model-usage/README.md

 This repository was created to provide the original implementation for the paper under review  "**Creating high-resolution microscopic cross-section images of hardwood species using generative adversarial networks**".

-In this repository, you will find the code used for training and using the model.
-Here is a basic summary of the directories found in this repository:
+In this repository, you will find the code used for training.
+Here is a basic summary of the directories in this repository:

 - **collab/**: Contains notebook, generator and code for web application.
 [See and use the notebook on Collab.](https://colab.research.google.com/drive/1U0NU7CLlW3gTYVzwlYEgANfd8Uh7vFkc?usp=sharing)
 - **dnnlib/**: StyleGAN related.